 At the outbreak of the Civil War, Captain James M. Brannan secured Fort Zachary Taylor on Whitehead’s Point for the Federal Government.
 Although Key West residents were more sympathetic to the Confederate cause, the island remained under federal control throughout the war.
 It seems Mrs. Mabrity may have been a bit vocal about where her loyalties lay as she was urged to retire in 1864 for being disloyal to the Union.
 Still feisty at the age of eighty-two, she refused to step down, and so was officially fired after thirty-eight years of service.
 She passed away three years later, but her family’s connection to Key West Lighthouse didn’t end there.

-The Mabritys’ granddaughter, Mary Armanda Fletcher married John J. Carroll, who in 1866 was appointed assistant keeper and then promoted to head keeper of Key West Lighthouse in 1870.
-Mary served as assistant from 1877 to March 14, 1889, when her husband died of typhoid.
+The Mabritys’ granddaughter, Mary Armanda Fletcher, married John J. Carroll, who in 1868 was appointed assistant keeper and then promoted to head keeper of Key West Lighthouse in 1870.
+Mary served as assistant from 1876 to March 14, 1889, when her husband died of typhoid.
 Mary was promoted to keeper, a position she held for just a few weeks before she too succumbed to the disease on May 21, 1889.

-Nicolosa, the Mabrity’s own daughter, married Captain Joseph Bethel in 1831, and together they served at the lighthouses on Garden Key and Sombrero Key.
-After having served at Alligator Reef, Dry Tortugas, Pensacola, and Northwest Passage, their son, William A. Bethel, replaced his cousin, Mary Carroll as keeper of Key West Lighthouse and served in this capacity from 1889 to 1908.
-Upon William’s death, his wife, Mary Elizabeth, assumed his position and served until 1915, with her son Merrill as assistant.
-The Mabrity dynasty had thus spanned over eighty-five years at Key West Lighthouse.
+Nicolosa, the Mabritys’ own daughter, married Captain Joseph Bethel in 1831, and together they served at the lighthouses on Garden Key and Sombrero Key.
+After having served at Alligator Reef, Dry Tortugas, Pensacola, and Northwest Passage, their son, William A. Bethel, replaced his cousin, Mary Carroll, as keeper of Key West Lighthouse and served in this capacity from 1889 to 1908.
+Upon William’s death, his wife, Mary Elizabeth was promoted from assistant to head keeper and served in this role until 1915, with her son Merrill as assistant.
+The Mabrity dynasty thus spanned over eighty-five years at Key West Lighthouse.